Qubes-Community/Qubes-Community.github.io/README.md

 ### About

-This project is about:
+This community project's goals are:

 * Making it easier for [Qubes OS](https://www.qubes-os.org/) users to send documentation, tips, suggestions and resources (git knowledge is not a requirement despite the project being hosted on github).
 * Assisting in getting documentation contributions QA'd and potentially submitted to the official [qubes-doc](https://github.com/QubesOS/qubes-doc) repository
 * Hosting (or linking to) projects, resources or documentation that for some reason do not fit for inclusion in the official project

 **Disclaimer**: this site is run by volunteers.
 The Qubes OS Project is not affiliated with this site and does not endorse the content of any of these pages.
-As Qubes OS users, this project's community members obviously focus on security but there's no guarantee about the content published in this site so use it at your own risk.
+The members of this community are Qubes users and obviously focus on security but there's no guarantee about the content published in this site so use it at your own risk.

 ### Contributing